magh/QMaze/README.md

 Press 'Instructions' to see more information about these.

 Have a play with these, and see what the effect is on learning and the optimal path.
 (See 'Creating your maze' below for info on how to use the UI).

-## Get coding!

-Complete the code in:

-AgentMemory

-Agent

-See hints.txt for... well, hints.

-Extras?
-Add some artwork!
-Check out the Assets class.

 ## Creating your maze